Regan Dishon | | Strategy | 0 comments

 3 Things To Consider When Setting Up YouTube Ads

-3 min read ✭ In this post, you’ll learn three things to consider when setting up YouTube ads.
+3 min to read ✭ In this post, you’ll learn three things to consider when setting up YouTube ads.

 Here at Community Boost, we are consistently talking about the importance of marketing where people’s attention is at, and with YouTube being the second most visited website in the entire world, I think it’s safe to say that their attention is there.
 Today we’re going to talk about three things you need to consider when setting up your YouTube ads.

 The first thing that you want to consider when you’re setting up your YouTube ads for the first time is where you’re going to place these ads and what bid strategy we’re going to be using.
 There’s plenty to choose from, but by far the one that we’ve seen to be the most effective for nonprofits specifically is called YouTube skippable pre-roll.
 If you’ve ever been on YouTube and you’re watching a video and before the video, you’re served an ad where you’re forced to watch five seconds and then you have the ability to skip after, but if it continues to run—that’s what a skippable pre-roll ad is.
 People are forced to watch the first five seconds, but they’re allowed to watch as long as they want and the advertiser only pays if an individual watches 30 seconds or more.
 What this allows us to do is get a free brand impression in those first five seconds and we can spend another 20 seconds talking about our story and why it matters.
 If people leave at second 24, 25, 26, even 29, we still got a majority of our point across without having to pay at all.
 You find this to be super beneficial when it comes to placement, but again, there are other placements that are out there.
 We do recommend testing, but highly recommend starting with pre-roll ads.